-The international transmission of COVID-19 has likely shifted your daily calendar into a jumble.
+The international spread of COVID-19 has likely shifted your regular calendar into a jumble.

-When things feel uncertain, you can feel good in knowing your home is your safe retreat.
-You’re likely spending more time there now.
+In uncertain times you can feel good in knowing your residence is your safe space.
+You’re probably spending more time there now.
 As a result, your indoor air quality is now more critical than ever.

-Were you aware we can install indoor air quality products in your home that deliver hospital-grade filtration?
-These solutions can clear bacteria from your air, as well as allergens, odors and volatile organic compounds (VOCs).
+Did you realize we can install indoor air quality products in your home that provide hospital-grade filtration?
+These solutions can remove bacteria from your air, as well as allergens, odors and volatile organic compounds (VOCs).

-Modern residences are securely airtight, which is fantastic for energy efficiency.
-But it also means your indoor air may be worse than the air outside.
-In actuality, the EPA says it can be two to five times worse than outdoors.
-This might cause a problem, since we spend about 90% of our lifetime inside.
+Up-to-date houses are securely closed, which is great for energy efficiency.
+But it also means your indoor air can be worse than the air outside.
+In reality, the EPA says it can be two to five times worse than outdoors.
+This might be troublesome since we spend about 90% of our days indoors.

-There are many elements that can lead to poor indoor air quality, like cleaning products and air fresheners.
-These may lead to headaches and exasperate allergies and asthma.
+There are many factors that can lead to poor indoor air quality, including cleaning products and air fresheners.
+These might create headaches and worsen allergies and asthma.

-There’s a combination of actions you can take to better your air quality.
+There are several things you can do to improve your air quality.
 Some include upgraded air filters, an air purification system or an ultraviolet (UV) germicidal light.

-Not sure which system is right for your house?
-Our skilled professionals can perform an indoor air quality audit.
-Based off of the results, we can then recommend the ideal option for your family’s unique needs.
+Unsure which system is a good fit for your house?
+Our expert technicians can complete an indoor air quality audit.
+Based off of our findings, we can then advise you on the best choice for your home’s unique needs.

-Keep reading to learn more about the air quality solutions we offer.
+Continue reading to find out more about the air quality products we provide.

-When browsing air filters, it’s important to look at the MERV rating, or Minimum Efficiency Reporting Value.
-This measures how successfully it filters contaminants.
+When browsing air filters, it’s important to review the MERV rating, or Minimum Efficiency Reporting Value.
+This gauges how successfully it filters air.

-One of the most average and most economical filters, flat fiberglass filters, rank between 1 and 4 on the MERV system.
-Pleated filters are slightly better, ranking between 8 and 12.
+One of the most common and most economical filters, flat fiberglass filters, are graded between 1 and 4 on the MERV scale.
+Pleated filters are a little bit better, ranking between 8 and 12.

-We recommend upgrading to at least a MERV 13, for example, the HC13 Media Air Cleaner, for the most ideal outcome.
-This filter delivers clearer air while lowering energy needs*.
+We recommend buying at least MERV 13, like the HC13 Media Air Cleaner, for the optimal results.
+This filter provides fresher air while limiting energy consumption.

-High Efficiency Particulate Air (HEPA) filters are deemed the gold standard in air filtration, since they’re frequently in use at in hospitals.
+High Efficiency Particulate Air (HEPA) filters are considered the gold standard in air filtration, because they’re frequently installed in hospitals.
 They’re effective at trapping 99.97–99.99% of indoor pollutants, such as pollen, pet dander and smoke.

-Ahead of buying an upgraded filter, contact us at 812-825-8695.
-Our experts can help you find the right solution for your system.
+Before getting an upgraded filter, contact us at 812-825-8695.
+Our experts can help you choose the most ideal solution for your system.

-Lennox® provides some of the greatest air purification units you can purchase.
-PureAir™ S and Healthy Climate™ PureAir Air Purification Systems deliver hospital-grade filtration while handling all types of indoor air contaminants.
+Lennox provides some of the best air purification units you can buy.
+PureAir™ S and Healthy Climate™ PureAir Air Purification Systems offer hospital-grade filtration while managing all categories of indoor air contaminants.

-- 99.9% of allergens, like pollen, dust and pet dander
+- 99.9% of allergens, including pollen, dust and pet dander.

-- 95% of bacteria-sized particles, like ones that contribute to strep throat
+- 95% of bacteria-sized particles, including ones that cause strep throat.

 UV Germicidal Lights

-A UV germicidal light is added within your comfort unit.
-Its powerful rays eradicate bacteria and mold within seconds.
+A UV germicidal light is installed inside your heating and cooling unit.
+Its strong rays eliminate bacteria and mold within seconds.

-If your family suffers from allergies or asthma, this system may deliver relief.
-Especially if you live in an extremely hot climate where bacteria and mold flourish.
+If your family suffers from allergies or asthma, this equipment may provide relief.
+Especially if you are in a humid part of the country where bacteria and mold grow quickly.

-This light also offers an extra perk for your comfort equipment.
-It may help it last longer and run more efficiently, as it keeps the internal parts clean.
+This light also has an added perk for your comfort equipment.
+It could help it run for a longer period of time and operate more efficiently, because it keeps the internal parts clean.

-Our air quality engineers suggest combining one of these lights with an upgraded filter, such as our Carbon Clean 16® Media Air Cleaner, for the greatest effect.
-This filter delivers industry-leading MERV 16 filtration in addition to carbon-coated fibers to catch particles in your home’s air.
-It does all of this without restricting your HVAC equipment’s airflow.
+Our air quality engineers advise combining one of these lights with an enhanced filter, such as our Carbon Clean 16® Media Air Cleaner, for optimal effect.
+This filter provides industry-leading MERV 16 filtration combined with carbon-coated fibers to trap particles in your house’s air.
+It completes this without restricting your HVAC unit’s airflow.

-Getting balanced humidity in your house might help keep your household from getting sick when it’s cold.
-It can aid sore throats, flaky skin and peeling lips, amidst further cold weather annoyances.
+Getting balanced humidity in your house might help keep your family from getting sick when it’s cold.
+It can aid sore throats, flaky skin and chapped lips, among further cold weather irritations.

-If you don’t know what your house’s humidity range is, we’ll measure it while we do your indoor air quality audit.
-While the range varies based on outdoor temperatures, HVAC professionals typically advise keeping it between 40–60 percent.
+If you don’t know what your home’s humidity percentage is, we’ll determine it while we perform your indoor air quality audit.
+While the range fluctuates based upon outdoor temperatures, HVAC experts usually advise keeping it between 40–60 percent.

-You can accomplish this optimum range by using a whole-home humidifier.
-This unit generally accompanies your furnace or air handler to provide optimum humidity across your house.
-Some equipment, like the Healthy Climate® Whole-Home Power Humidifier, have an included fan to circulate humidity while your heating equipment isn’t on.
+You can accomplish this optimum range with a whole-home humidifier.
+This unit generally functions with your furnace or air handler to deliver the right level of humidity throughout your residence.
+Some equipment, like the Healthy Climate® Whole-Home Power Humidifier, have an included fan to spread humidity while your HVAC system isn’t running.

-Depend on the Experts for Your Indoor Air Quality Needs
+Depend on the Professionals for Your Indoor Air Quality Necessities

-At Stanford Heating & Cooling, we’re dedicated to making your residence comfier.
-That’s why we offer Lennox® air quality options, which are the most complete solution you can buy.
+At Stanford Heating & Cooling, we’re committed to making your home more relaxing.
+That’s why we provide Lennox air quality options, which are the most comprehensive solution on the market.

-We’re also more than only your heating and cooling company.
+We’re also more than just your heating and cooling company.
 We’re concerned about the health of you and your family.
-That’s why we’re taking extra precautions when we visit your home.
+That’s why we’re taking additional precautions when we arrive at your home.

-To find out more about our air quality solution, give us a call at 812-825-8695 or contact us online.
-Our knowledgeable staff can also answer any worries you can have with a tech coming to your residence today.
+To find out more about our air quality solution, get in touch with us at 812-825-8695 or contact us online.
+Our friendly staff can also answer any worries you might have with a tech visiting your home now.

 *Based on in-duct testing that shows Healthy Climate® filters reduce airflow restriction.
 Greater restriction of airflow creates a greater load on a unit’s fan motor, increasing energy consumption.